 The Foundation accepts both unrestricted and restricted gifts.
 Unrestricted gifts are used where the needs of the University are the greatest for student aid, scholarships, academic awards, graduate fellowships, faculty recruitment, undergraduate research, admissions programs, and alumni and Foundation programs.
 Restricted gifts are used as the donor stipulates; the only control the Foundation exercises over restricted gifts is whether they further the goals of the University and whether they can be administered in accordance with good business practices.
 The Foundation recognizes individuals or corporations, as required by the donor(s), so long as requests for such recognition are considered reasonable.
 Gifts "in memory of" or "in honor of" are also accepted, with appropriate recognition.

-General Fundraising Policies and Procedures: Any request to undertake a fundraising program or solicitation of contributions from University constituents as defined above must be fully endorsed by the Foundation.
-An individual initiating a request from an academic department is responsible for securing the endorsement of the appropriate dean and coordinating with the department's gift officer before submitting the request to the Sr. Executive Director of Advancement Operations for review.
+GENERAL FUNDRAISING POLICIES AND PROCEDURES: Any request to undertake a fundraising program or solicitation of contributions from University constituents as defined above must be fully endorsed by the Foundation and the Division of Advancement.
+An individual initiating a request from an academic department is responsible for securing the endorsement of the appropriate dean and coordinating with the department's gift officer before submitting the request to the Associate Vice President for Advancement for review.